-- 3.10 Although welcoming new business enterprises there is concern that these should generally be small scale to reflect the nature and character of the rural area.
-There is support for the conversion of rural buildings to accommodate small businesses. - 3.11 The need to protect good quality agricultural land is recognised as important for the retention of the existing pattern of land-use and to support farming and other associated agricultural enterprises.
+3.10 Although welcoming new business enterprises there is concern that these should generally be small scale to reflect the nature and character of the rural area.
+There is support for the conversion of rural buildings to accommodate small businesses.

+- 3.11 The need to protect good quality agricultural land is recognised as important for the retention of the existing pattern of land-use and to support farming and other associated agricultural enterprises.
 Similarly support for agriculture is strong.
 Nevertheless, there is also a strong commitment to ensuring the scale of any buildings and infrastructure should respect the landscape and settlement pattern.
 The quality of the landscape is considered to be high, especially within that part of the Parish that provides generally undisturbed and extensive panoramic views across to the Black Mountains and Brecon Beacons National Park.
-Its protection will support local tourism enterprises and diversification of the local economy. - 3.12 Facilitating improved and faster broadband services outside Almeley village including Woonton is considered a priority.
+Its protection will support local tourism enterprises and diversification of the local economy.
+Public consultations, including in relation to the NDP, revealed considerable community concern over the potential harmful effects of intensive livestock operations to public health and the environment.
+Support for traditional farming is, however, strong. - 3.12 Facilitating improved and faster broadband services outside Almeley village including Woonton is considered a priority.